 Footballers in the modern era are elite athletes, with awe-inspiring fitness levels and astonishing physical abilities.
-But while many are casually termed as being naturally gifted, some like Cristiano Ronaldo are the result of pure hard work and years of dedication; there is a third category.
-This includes players who have football in their blood, a hereditary talent which has been passed down from generation to generation.
+While many are casually termed as being naturally gifted, some like Cristiano Ronaldo are the result of pure hard work and years of dedication; there is a third category.
+This includes players who have football in their blood, an innate talent that has been passed down from generation to generation.

 #5 Geoff Hurst and Charlie Hurst

-He permanently pencilled his name into English football folklore with that performance, and that remains the only major trophy England have ever won.
+He permanently penciled his name into English football folklore with that performance, and that remains the only major trophy England have won.

 After he retired as a player, Hurst entered the managerial field, even managing Chelsea for two years, before finally retiring from all forms of sport and later became one of the few players in the world to be knighted.